Skip to main content

 Time frame

-Define the time frame on which to calculate the work load, the period calculated can be set between 2 and 52 days, weeks, or months, you may also define a custom time frame.
+You can define the time frame on which to calculate the work load.
+The period calculated can be set between 2 and 14 days, 2 and 12 weeks / months.
+You may also define a custom time frame.

 To define the calculated time frame: